Saibotx/FB-SoundCloud-History-Extractor-js/README.md

 8. On the left, filter by Soundcloud activity FB activity log.<br>
 8. keep scrolling down until your entire soundcloud activity history is there on that one page<br>
 9. Rightclick page --> Inspect (for chrome).
 Click Console<br>
 10. There will be a huge STOP warning telling you not to run scripts here.
-Ignore this because you're a bad ass mofo.<br>
+Ignore this.<br>
 11. Copy + Paste entire J.S. text into browser console and it'll auto fill out your google form :)<br>
 12. Go back to your google form, click on responses (dont close the facebook tab or page.
 It'll run until it inputs all your previous activity into the google sheet).<br>
 13. Download your responses as a CSV. save it as tracks.csv in the same folder as the .py file (this directory)<br>